dlgeorge/dlgeorge.github.io/_projects/geoclaw-project.md

 ---
 ### GeoClaw example: modeling transoceanic tsunami propagation and inundation: the 2011 Tohoku Tsunami.

 A GeoClaw simulation of the 2011 Tohoku Tsunami, with inundation modeling of Hilo, HI.
 A coarse level-1 grid is used for the steady-state ocean at rest, refined to level-2 grids for deep-ocean wave propagation.
 Level-3 grids resolve the compressed waves as they approach the coastal waters of the Hawaiin Islands, with meter-scale level-4 grids resolving the harbor and inundation of Hilo, HI (the actual inundation was limited to small onshore waves).
-See ([LeVeque, George, et al., 2011]({{ site.baseurl }}/pubs/LeVequeGeorgeEtAl2011_ActaNumerica.pdf)) for more information.
+For a detailed description of GeoClaw algorithms related to AMR and other algorithms for tsunamis modeling, see (George, 2006; Berger, George et al., 2011; & LeVeque, George, et al., 2011).

 <figure>
 <div class="gallery" data-columns="3">